-- 1) Select an object which contains text. - 2) Open the Text dialog and click on Text Animation to open the Text Animation page (Figure 204). - 3) Select the type of animation required from the available options in the Effect drop-down list as follows: - No Effect default setting. - Blink text blinks on the screen. - Scroll Through text moves into the object and then out following the selected direction. - Scroll Back and Forth text moves first in the selected direction, but bounces back at the object border. - Scroll In text scrolls in toward the given direction starting from the edge of the object and stops in the center. - 4) In Effect, select the Direction of the animation using one of the four arrows to set the scroll direction for the text. - 5) In Properties, select one the following options for the animation: - Start inside animation starts from inside the object. - Text visible when exiting select to see the text when it exits from the animation.
+- 1) Select an object which contains text. - 2) Open the Text dialog and click on Text Animation to open the Text Animation page (Figure 205). - 3) Select the type of animation required from the available options in the Effect drop-down list as follows: - No Effect default setting. - Blink text blinks on the screen. - Scroll Through text moves into the object and then out following the selected direction.